adsabs/WIESP/2025/call_for_papers.md

 - Evaluation and alignment of LLMs for scientific understanding
 - AI-assisted scientific discovery and hypothesis generation
 - Ethical and responsible use of LLMs in scientific publishing
+- Large Language Reasoning Models for Scientific Discovery
+- LLM hallucinations and impact on scientific knowledge, publications
+- Challenges, Future of AI in Scientific Publishing
+- AI, Peer Review, and Scientific Publishing
+- Impact of Generative AI on Scientific Publishing

 We especially welcome participation from academic and research institutions, government and industry labs, publishers, and information service providers.
 Projects and organizations using NLP/ML techniques in their text mining and enrichment efforts are also welcome to participate.
 We strongly encourage the participation of students, researchers, and science practitioners from diverse backgrounds.

 We invite papers of the following categories:

 ***Long papers*** must describe substantial, original, completed, and unpublished work.
 Wherever appropriate, concrete evaluation and analysis should be included.
 Papers must not exceed eight (8) pages of content, plus unlimited pages of references.
-The final versions of long papers will be given one additional page of content (up to 9 pages) so that reviewers' comments can be taken into account.
+The final versions of long papers will be given one additional page of content (up to 9 pages) to accommodate reviewers' comments.

 ***Short papers*** must describe original and unpublished work.
 Please note that a short paper is not a shortened long paper.
 Instead, short papers should have a point that can be made in a few pages, such as a small, focused contribution, a negative result, or an interesting application nugget.
 Short papers must not exceed four (4) pages, plus unlimited pages of references.
-The final versions of short papers will be given one additional page of content (up to 5 pages) so that reviewers' comments can be taken into account.
+The final versions of short papers will be given one additional page of content (up to 5 pages) to accommodate reviewers' comments.

-We particularly invite papers, both long and short, that focus on information extraction projects involving large language models.
-We are especially interested in efforts aimed at addressing hallucination, a critical challenge affecting the reliability of information retrieval and analysis in support of evidence-based policy decisions, such as those guiding public health initiatives.
+We particularly invite papers, both long and short, that focus on AI and Scientific Publication projects involving large language models.
+We are particularly interested in efforts aimed at addressing hallucination, a critical challenge that affects the reliability of information retrieval and analysis in support of evidence-based policy decisions, such as those guiding public health initiatives.

 In addition to papers, WASP will also host a shared task; details are below.
 We will publish a separate CfP on the shared task.
-Shared task authors will be invited to write their system descriptions and those will be subjected to peer review.
+Shared task authors will be invited to write their system descriptions, which will then undergo light peer review.

 All accepted papers will be published in the WASP proceedings as part of IJCNLP-AACL 2025 and indexed in the ACL Anthology.